 Sent to Coventry

-To be ignored or ostracised.
+To be 'Sent to Coventry' is to be deliberately ignored or ostracised.
 This behaviour often takes the form of pretending that the shunned person, although conspicuously present, can't be seen or heard.

 In the 17th century, when this phrase is supposed to have originated, Coventry was a small town.
-It has been suggested that the phrase, although we now use it in an allusory sense, originated from people being actually sent there.
+It has been suggested that the phrase, which we now use figuratively, originated from people being actually sent there.

-The story - and it is no more than that - is that Cromwell sent a group of Royalist soldiers to be imprisoned in Coventry, around 1648.
+The story is that Cromwell sent a group of Royalist soldiers to be imprisoned in Coventry, around 1648.
 The locals, who were parliamentary supporters, shunned them and refused to consort with them.

 The first known citation of the allusory meaning is from the Club Book of the Tarporley Hunt, 1765: